A NSW Government website

 What is the selection process?

-Trust staff will form a selection panel inclusive of Aboriginal people, to assess your suitability for the committee against the following selection criteria:
+Trust staff have formed a selection panel inclusive of Aboriginal people, to assess applicant suitability for the committee against the following selection criteria:

-All applications will be reviewed and assessed on merit, to achieve diverse representation of knowledge, skills and Country across landscapes in New South Wales.
+All applications are reviewed and assessed on merit, to achieve diverse representation of knowledge, skills and Country across landscapes in New South Wales.